 Click on the Descriptors tab for details on each level.

-The level descriptors are central to the LCS framework, since they state what knowledge and implementation capability an individual should possess.
+The level descriptors are central to the LCS framework, since they state what knowledge and practical capability an individual should possess.

 A course aligned to a level should therefore closely reference its description, with its learning outcomes and topic coverage clearly aligned.

 The descriptors are Principle and Outcome based.
 This means that the descriptor is not prescriptive in demanding that a particular set of tools or techniques should be included in a course aligned to the level.

 - Both lean knowledge and practical aspects are included